4. Kagurazaka Matsuri

 Not far from Kagurazaka you can find Yasukuni Shrine, the venue of the Mitama Matsuri, or Mitama Festival.
 Along the approach to the shrine some 30,000 paper lanterns, or chochin (提灯), are lit to commemorate the war dead and pray for peace.
 Drawing some 300,000 people each year, the Mitama Matsuri is one of Tokyo's biggest Obon festivals, marking the season when the spirits of people's ancestors are believed to return to visit them.

 The Mitama Festival actually fuses a number of elements from major festivals throughout Japan: Tanabata streamers hang from the shrine gate, and depending on when you arrive, you can also see mikoshi parades, traditional dance performances and even illuminated Nebuta floats from Aomori.
-Be sure to check the schedule (Japanese) if you don't want to miss any of the big events!

 1. Koenji Awa Odori Dance Festival